What is special about this course?

 - Full Time

-The training organiser will make regular review visits to your estate to moniotr your training progress.
+Your lecturer/assessor will make regular review visits to your estate to monitor your training progress.

 Assessment and theory study will take place both at the estate and on block release at Thurso.